Insurance Reference Panel Trap, New Normal?

 Insurance companies know that if both sides cannot agree on a third referee, Massachusetts law (M.G.L. c.175 § 100) requires the Division of Insurance to appoint a third referee.
-In virtually every reference we have ever done, the Division of Insurance chooses a third referee with a favorable bias to insurance companies.
+Anecdotally, the Division of Insurance appears to choose a third referee who also has a long career in the insurance industry, and they tend to have a bias in favor of the insurance companies.

 Here is a summary of the Reference Panel process:

 - Under MGL 175 § 99, any homeowner or condominium owner who has made a claim for property damage or loss to their home or condo must take all disputes over the value of a loss to a Three-Person Reference Panel.